ETC5513-2025/assignment-3-reproducible-reporting-tralalero-tralala/README.md

 mapped to visual representations in plots, particularly in terms of breaks, labels, transformations, and color palettes.

+All the above packages can be downloaded in RStudio using : install.packages("package_name").

+Please refer to the link below for documentation on the packages: https://www.rdocumentation.org

 ## License
 This project is licensed under MIT License - see the LICENSE file for more details.